happygoals/takeaways/docs/Project Management/Quality assurance steps & needs.md

 ## Table of contents
 {: .no_toc .text-delta }

+1. TOC
+{:toc}
 ---

 ## The purpose of project quality management:
 * To ensure that the project will satisfy the needs for which it was undertaken.
 * To make a good product

-** The customer determines what quality means to them, and it is everyone's responsibility to deliver that quality.
+- The customer determines what quality means to them, and it is everyone's responsibility to deliver that quality.

-** Quality must be on equal level with project scope, time, and cost.
+- Quality must be on equal level with project scope, time, and cost.

 ## Project Quality Management involves three main processes:
 <div class="code-example" markdown="1">